gordonrl/mcc-carpools/README.md

 Another possible reason is that you made a mistake when filling out the Google Form.
 For example, if you say you're going to be a Rider on Tuesday but then accidentally select "Not Going" for Tuesday location then you won't be eligible to be put into a car on Tuesday.
 I tried to reduce the chances of things like this happening as much as possible (it was a big issue with the previous software) but there's only so much I can do without falling back on making things overly-complicated again.

 ## Why is my car not being added to the carpools?
 This would happen if you make a mistake when filling out the Google Form such as saying no to "Will you be driving at least one day this week?" or accidentally selecting "Not Going" as your location.
-The reason you are kept out of the carpool is these scenarios is to avoid confusion and having to cancel cars.
+The reason you are kept out of the carpool in these scenarios is to avoid confusion and having to cancel cars.
 I think people would be unhappy if they're put in a car incorrectly then can't go to the gym rather than just not being put in a car in the first place -- one is the result of randomization while the other is human error.
-If this happens and you still want to drive then you can still add your car to the spreadsheet manually once it is sent out.
+If this happens and you still want to drive then you can add your car to the spreadsheet manually once it is sent out.

 # How it works (Optional)